zacharymansell/underbar/README.md

   original library is handling that your functions aren't.
 - Notice that the real underscore.js uses an object named `breaker`.
 Look through the source and understand what this is doing, and how it optimizes some of the functions.
+- Make a contribution to the open source [underscore.js](https://github.com/documentcloud/underscore/) project!

+Don't be intimidated!
+You can be involved in making contributions to the project in a number of ways, and you already know how to fork repos and submit PRs from your work here at the school.
+- Writing or editting existing docs could be as simple as a typo fix.
+- Weighing in on discussions happening in the issues (though you might want to avoid flame wars or conversations that might hurt your reputation).
+- Identifying problems in the code base and starting a new issue.
+- Submitting PR's for existing issues.

+Start by reading underscore's [CONTRIBUTING.md](https://github.com/jashkenas/underscore/blob/master/CONTRIBUTING.md), make a plan with your pair and get to work!
+You'll have to decide which of your GitHub accounts will be making the contributions.
+See if you can work fast enough so that each of you gets to use your GitHub account for a contribution.